velozdev/slides-gitlab/slides/14_Simulating_Nested_Milestones_in_GitLab.md

 * **Timeline**: Include due dates and start dates for planning
 * **Status**: Active or closed states for lifecycle management

+# GitLab Milestones: The Foundation
+## Understanding What We're Working With

 ### Key Milestone Attributes:

 | Attribute | Purpose | Example |